Peig Sayers: Youth

-She was born Máiréad Sayers in the townland of Vicarstown, Dunquin, Corca Dhuibhne, County Kerry, the youngest child of the family.
+She was born Máiréad Sayers, in the townland of Baile an Bhiocáire, Dún Chaoin, Corca Dhuibhne, County Kerry, the youngest child of the family.
 She was called Peig after her mother, Margaret "Peig" Brosnan, from Castleisland.
 Her father Tomás Sayers was a locally renowned expert on the oral tradition and passed on many of his tales to Peig.

 Through her father's influence, Peig also grew up upon a rich oral tradition of Irish folklore, mythology, and local history, including local folk heroes like Piaras Feiritéar, faction fights at pattern days and market fairs before the Great Famine, and the lingering memory of Mass rocks and priest hunters under the Penal Laws.
 The custom of bothántaíocht (people visiting neighbours at night to swap news and stories) was strong and Peig’s brother Sean used to bring her along, and Peig heard and remembered a large number of stories about the past.
 Peig was very sociable and enjoyed the company of older people as well as girls her own age.

 At the age of 12, she was taken out of the National school and went to work as a domestic servant for the Curran family in the nearby town of Dingle.
 The Currans were members of the growing Irish Catholic middle class produced by the Government-funded breakup and sale of the Anglo-Irish landlords' estates after the Land War.
 Peig later recalled that the Curran family were kind employers and treated her very well.
 The Curran children, however, were forbidden by their parents, who desired for them to move up in the world, to learn the Irish language and so, at the children's request, Peig taught the local vernacular to them in secret.

 After she grew to adulthood, Peig was promised during the "American wake" of her childhood best friend, Cáit Boland, that Peig would soon join her as part of the Irish diaspora in the United States.
 Cáit later wrote, however, that she had had an accident and could not forward the cost of Peig's passage.